dcmdorazio/solid-bot/README.md

 ## Dev Mode

 Dev mode is an easy way to develop your bot without having to restart it every time an update occurs.
-Install [nodemon](https://www.npmjs.com/package/nodemon) `npm install --save-dev nodemon`, and run `npm run dev` which will run the dev command from `package.json`.
+Install <a href="https://www.npmjs.com/package/nodemon" target="_blank" rel="noopener">nodemon</a> `npm install --save-dev nodemon`, and run `npm run dev` which will run the dev command from `package.json`.

 ## Hosting